code-warrior/advice-for-succeeding-in-class/actively-participate-in-your-education.md

 ## Actively Participate in Your Education

 A ratio of 3:1 is a common formula used to define student success in a course, with three parts assigned to the student and one part to the professor ([read more here](https://www.college.columbia.edu/coursepoints)).
-Broken down hourly, it means, that, for every hour you spend in class, you *should* spend about three hours doing research, reading, doing homework, going over your notes, and re-writing your notes and seeking help online, for example.
+Broken down hourly, it means, that, for every hour you spend in class, you *should* spend about three hours doing research, reading, doing homework, going over your notes, re-writing your notes, and seeking help online, for example.
 This is a general formula — Some students succeed with less time, others need more.
 Nonetheless, a successful use of your time might look like the following:

 1. **【 Take Notes 】**